 When it was established, the NAIIC was expected to play central role in rebuilding the collapsed administrative framework on nuclear regulation.
 For this purpose, the statutory mandates of the NAIIC included the proposals for improving nuclear safety and for the establishment of new regulatory body.
-Thus, in its report, the NAIIC made various recommendations in order to catch up the global standard of nuclear safety.
-The bottom line of these recommendations was to establish parliamentary control over nuclear administration.
-In this context, a new nuclear regulator was proposed as independent institution that was accountable to the Diet.
+Thus, in its report, the NAIIC made various recommendations in order to catch up to the global standard of nuclear safety.
+The bottom line of these recommendations was to establish parliamentary control over the nuclear administration.
+In this context, a new nuclear regulator was proposed as an independent institution that was accountable to the Diet.

 However, at the moment of writing, many of the NAIIC's recommendations are not fully implemented.
-Especially, the recommendation for establishment of the new regulatory body was ignored due to political considerations for the smooth restarting of the operations of nuclear power plants.
-Instead, the government adopted its own proposal, in which the new regulatory body was accountable to the government, but not to the Diet.
+Especially, the recommendation for establishment of the new regulatory body was ignored in order to smoothly restart the operations of the remaining nuclear power plants.
+Instead, the government adopted its own proposal, in which the new nuclear regulator was accountable to the executive, but not to the legislature.